FunkinCrew/awesome-funkin-resources/README.md

   - [Codename Engine Docs](https://github.com/YoshiCrafter29/CodenameEngine/wiki) - Codename Engine modding documenation.
 - [Andromeda Engine Legacy](https://github.com/nebulazorua/andromeda-engine-legacy) - Fork of Funkin' with customization and gameplay in mind.
   - [Andromeda Engine Docs](https://github.com/nebulazorua/andromeda-engine-legacy/wiki) - Andromeda Engine (LEGACY) Modchart API documentation.
-  - [Andromeda 2.0](https://github.com/nebulazorua/andromeda-2.0) **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha stage**.
+  - [Andromeda 2.0](https://github.com/nebulazorua/andromeda-2.0) - **NOTE: Andromeda 2.0 is in HEAVY development and is in a very early alpha stage**.
 - [FPS Plus](https://github.com/ThatRozebudDude/FPS-Plus-Public) - A fork of Funkin', as the name suggests, with higher framerate, better input system, rebindable keys and more.
 [B-Side Redux](https://gamebanana.com/mods/42724) was made on this engine.
 - [Super Engine](https://github.com/superpowers04/Super-Engine) - A fork of Kade Engine that features revamped menus, supports mod with online.
 - [Leather Engine](https://github.com/Leather128/LeatherEngine) - A fork of Kade Engine that includes with 1-21 key support, supports mod with Polymod.
 - [Altronix Engine](https://github.com/Altronix-Team/FNF-AltronixEngine) - An engine that provides the support for creating localizations into different languages and HScript modding support with Polymod HScript classes and small script files.
 Also, engine has integration with GameJolt with achievements.
-- [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - a modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
+- [CrowEngine](https://github.com/EyeDaleHim/CrowEngine) - A modified version of base Funkin' that has been rebuilt to include comprehensive documentation for modding and to introduce new features.
 - [Modding+](https://github.com/FunkinModdingPlus/ModdingPlus) - An engine with HScript support with the intention of easy customization and enhanced gameplay options.
   - [Disappointing Plus](https://github.com/AFunkinDisappointment/DisappointingPlus) - A fork of Modding+ with additional features such as framerate adjustment, camera movement whenever a character sings, and an improved character swap function.